BenNeise/bennneise.github.io/_posts/2013-11-27-remove-machines-from-view-adam-database-with-powershell.markdown

 date: '2013-11-27 16:45:16'
 ---

-**26/02/14  -  I've updated this script to accept pipeline input and work a little more efficiently when removing multiple machines.**
+<div class="info">26/02/14  -  I've updated this script to accept pipeline input and work a little more efficiently when removing multiple machines.</div>

 It's one of those things that shouldn't happen, but which inevitable does.
 Someone removes a View managed VM from vSphere, and View refuses to realise it's gone.
 It also sometimes happens when machines fail to provision correctly (i.e., due to lack of available storage).
 The [procedure](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1008658) is easy enough to follow, but it's time-consuming and prone to error.
 In order to make the cleanup operation easier, I wrote up a quick function below.
 It relies on the free [Quest AD CMDLets](http://www.quest.com/powershell/activeroles-server.aspx "Quest AD CMDLets").